keidsiri/Pizza-Parlor/README.md

 test.priceCalculate();
 Expected Output: 12.99 (9.99 + 3)

-Test: "It should calculate cost of pizza base on topping for $2 each if selected"
+Test: "It should calculate cost of pizza base on topping for $1 each if selected"
-code: let test = new Pizza("Large", "Classic tomato", ["onion"]) test.priceCalculate();
+code: let test = new Pizza("", "", ["onion"]) test.priceCalculate();
-Expected Output: 11.99 (9.99 + 2)
+Expected Output: 1